-The Heads of School (HoS), Administrators and Chair of F&GP Committee will receive monthly budget monitoring reports from the TBM on current spend against budget and forecast outturn expenditure.
+The Executive/Academy Heads (HoS), Administrators and Chair of F&GP Committee will receive monthly budget monitoring reports from the TBM on current spend against budget and forecast outturn expenditure.
 Recommendations will be suggested regarding appropriate action to be taken to correct any significant over or under spending and plans formulated for consideration at F&GP Committee.